-What is the winter solstice?
+What is the Winter Solstice?

-The winter solstice offers an opportunity to recognise the cyclical order of the cosmos and remember that our lives are part of something bigger that is always changing and renewing.
+"The Solstice offers an opportunity to recognise the cyclical order of the cosmos and remember that our lives are part of something bigger that is always changing and renewing."

 Create your own winter solstice ritual

 We may not think of traditions like our yearly Christmas office party, decorating the tree with baubles, or gathering with friends and family to gorge on turkey as rituals, but the act of performing any action or ceremony in a customary way like this is just that.
 The Solstice provides an opportunity to create a ritual that really serves your highest growth.

 This is a super simple ritual you can do at home, without the need for any fancy crystals or smudge sticks.

-This fire ritual can be done on your own or in a group and involves my favourite way to reflect - journalling!
+This fire ritual can be done on your own or in a group and involves my favourite way to reflect - journalling.

 The Curious Souls blog is a place to learn more about creating rituals in your life that serve you, connecting with your natural rhythms so life becomes easier, and living consciously so we can create a more peaceful world.